TortoiseGit Manual

 The TortoiseGit user interface has been translated into many different languages, so you may be able to download a language pack to suit your needs.
 You can find the language packs on our translation status page .
 And if there is no language pack available yet, why not join the team and submit your own translation ;-)

 TortoiseGit includes a spell checker which allows you to check your commit log messages.
 This is especially useful if the project language is not your native language.
 By default the spell checker uses the same dictionary files as LibreOffice , OpenOffice.org and Mozilla .
 TortoiseGit can also use the spell checker shipped with Windows 8+.
-However, this needs to be enabled manually in advanced settings (key Win8SpellChecker
+However, this needs to be enabled manually in advanced settings (key Win8SpellChecker) at the moment.

 The installer by default automatically adds the US English dictionary.
 If you want other languages, the easiest option is simply to install one of TortoiseGit's language packs (see the section called “Language Packs”).
 This will install the appropriate dictionary files as well as the TortoiseGit local user interface.
 After the installation finishes, the translation will be available.
 When using the Windows spell checker, you need to install the dictionary in Windows first.